 What is pre-auction bidding?

-Pre-auction bidding is a designated time that the Seller will review sealed-bids submitted through our website prior to the online auction dates.
+Pre-auction bidding is a designated time that the Seller will review sealed bids submitted through our website prior to the online auction dates.
 During the pre-auction/pre-sale period, bids are reviewed and may be accepted by the Seller.
-If a bid is accepted by the Seller, the property will be removed from the online auction.
+If the Seller accepts a bid, the property will be removed from the online auction.
 All bids are sealed and confidential.

 Why do you have properties on your website that say “Coming Soon”?

-Can I ask how many bids have been submitted on a property and what the highest bid is?
+Can I see how many bids have been submitted on a property and what the highest bid is?

-No. All bids are sealed and therefore confidential.
-When placing a bid, submit your highest-and-best bid.
+All bids are sealed and therefore confidential.
+When you place a bid, submit your highest-and-best bid.

 Can you tell me the Seller’s reserve?